FastyBird/modbus-connector/docs/Home.md

 To use [Modbus](https://en.wikipedia.org/wiki/Modbus) devices with the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem, you will need to configure at least one connector.
 The connector can be configured using the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) user interface or through the console.

+There are two types of connectors available for selection:

+- **RTU** - This connector uses serial line to communicate with devices.
+- **TCP/IP** - This connector uses LAN or WAN networks to communicate with devices.

 ## Configuring the Connectors, Devices and Registers through the Console

 To configure the connector through the console, run the following command: